tonypags/resume/FAQ.md

 <br>👩‍🏫 My residence should be 30 minutes from an elementary school.
 <br>🕣 I would also need to live within 30 minutes of the office (or an hour if remote 3 days a week).
 <br>🌃 I would like to reside in a small, medium, or large city.
+<br>🚃 Bonus points for areas with good public transit and walkability.

 ---